 Hello and Welcome to the Wilson Central Choral Program!
 We are looking forward to meeting you.

-Concert Choir – G05X12ACC sem 1 No audition – Everyone Welcome!
+Concert Choir – G05X12ACC No audition – Everyone Welcome!

-Women’s Chorale – G05X12BWC sem 2 No audition – Everyone Welcome!
+Women’s Chorale – G05X12BWC No audition – Everyone Welcome!

 Many college and university music departments offer a scholarship for participation in choir, even for non-music majors!